ThomasWaldmann/moin-storage-ng/README.txt

   level.

-Many methods provided by the indexing middleware will be fast, because they will not access the layers below (like the storage), but just the index files, usually it is even just the small and thus quick latest-revs index.
+Many methods provided by the indexing middleware will be fast, because they will not access the layers below (like the backend), but just the index files, usually it is even just the small and thus quick latest-revs index.

 Indexing Middleware also checks ACLs, so a user will not see items in search